 It’s always best to get a professional appraisal before selling.

-If you’re ready to part with your silverware, there are a few selling options:
+If you’re ready to part with your expensive silverware, there are a few selling options:

 1. Trusted Local Dealers